 Lincoln found the institution of slavery repugnant, but not because of the terrible moral reality of owning human beings as property.

-Instead, it was the preservation of the United States government that drove him to fuel the political vitriol of his day, and when pressed by writer and ardent abolitionist Horace Greeley on the matter, Lincoln’s response was as such:
+Instead, it was the preservation of the United States government that drove him to fuel the political vitriol of his day, and when pressed by writer and ardent abolitionist Horace Greeley on the matter, Lincoln said:

 My paramount object in this struggle is to save the Union, and is not either to save or to destroy slavery.
 If I could save the Union without freeing any slave I would do it, and if I could save it by freeing all slaves I would do it; and if I could save it by freeing some and leaving others alone I would also do that.
 What I do about slavery, and the colored race, I do because I believe it helps to save the Union; and what I forbear, I forbear because I do not believe it would help to save the Union.Reader’s Almanac Blog

 Historians are conflicted in their analysis of Lincoln’s personal stance regarding slavery and emancipation.
-Some consider him a personal moderate; others see him as a racist who used emancipation in order to promote the Union’s cause during the Civil War.
+Some consider him a personal moderate; others see him as a racist who used the Emancipation Proclamation in order to promote the Union’s cause during the Civil War.

 It is important to remember that Lincoln was, above all, a political animal.
 His membership in the Whig Party was based on his devotion to the rational ideas of the Founding Fathers, whom he idealized, with cosmopolitan intellect valued over rural ideas of freedom.

-When he and others developed the Republican party, it was in order to support societal equity and federal control over states’ rights — things far more important to him than the status of individual slaves (13).
+When he and others developed the Republican party in , it was in order to support societal equity and federal control over states’ rights — things far more important to him than the status of individual slaves (13).

-In his debate with Stephen Douglas in 1856 — the man he would run against during his presidential campaign only a few years later — in 1856 (same year he joined the Republican Party) Lincoln stated his opposition to interracial marriage and to Black suffrage in as many words, holding this opinion at the same time as his dichotomous belief in the right of all people to pursue economic prosperity (14).
+In his debate with Stephen A Douglas — the man he would run against during his presidential campaign only a few years later — in 1856 (same year he joined the Republican Party) Lincoln stated his opposition to interracial marriage and to Black suffrage in as many words, holding this opinion at the same time as his dichotomous belief in the right of all people to pursue economic prosperity (14).

-With the beginning of the Civil War in 1861 — only a few months after Lincoln was elected president — being dominated by the Southern Confederates winning fight after fight and the Union being forced to change commanders every few months, emancipation became an important tool in encouraging the war effort.
+With the beginning of the Civil War in 1861 being dominated by the Southern Confederate army winning fight after fight and the Union army being forced to change commanders every few months, the Emancipation Proclamation became an important tool in encouraging the Civil war effort.
 Lincoln noted that “the war against the slaveholder’s rebellion must become a war against slavery itself.”
 The Emancipation Proclamation gained votes for Republicans in rural New England and the upper Midwest, but cost votes in the Irish and German strongholds and in the lower Midwest, where many Southerners had lived for generations.

-Emancipation was used as a method of rebuilding esprit de corps (pride, common loyalty to a cause) in those who had watched with horror at the Union’s bungling of multiple successive skirmishes.
+The Emancipation Proclamation was used as a method of rebuilding esprit de corps (pride, common loyalty to a cause) in those who had watched with horror at the Union’s bungling of multiple successive skirmishes.

 But in a letter written to Horace Greeley during this time, Lincoln clarified his stance by once again stating that the “paramount object in the struggle is to save the Union, and is not to either save or destroy slavery.”